qupath/qupath-docs/docs/starting/first_steps.md

 If you do not have a whole slide image handy, see {doc}`here <../intro/acknowledgements>` for examples.
 :::

-### Opening QuPath
+### Running QuPath
 Running QuPath for the first time will present you with the welcome window.
 This contains useful links should you have an issue or want to learn more.

-For those that like working on software in dark mode or want to use their own creative themes it's possible to change that here.
-Additionally updates to the software can also be checked ensuring you have access to the latest features.
+For those that like working on software in dark mode (or want to use their own creative themes) it's possible to change that here.
+Additionally updates to QuPath or extensions can be checked for ensuring you have access to the latest features.

 :::{figure} images/steps_welcome.jpg
 :align: center